Hull Turf logo

 • Base Material: Crushed stone or decomposed granite is recommended for creating a solid sub-base.

-• Seaming Tape and Adhesive: Essential for securely joining pieces of grass together, ensuring a seamless look.
+• Adhesive: Essential for securely joining pieces of grass together, ensuring a seamless look.

 • Landscape Nails or Spikes: Used to firmly secure the grass in place, typically spaced every 6 to 12 inches around the perimeter.

 Newest Equipment for 2025: As of 2025, consider utilizing advanced tools like heavy-duty seam rollers and specialized grass cutters to enhance efficiency and accuracy during setup.
-With Hall Turf’s expert solutions, including professional setup options for putting greens and safe playground surfaces, you can achieve a stunning and functional outdoor area.
+With Hall Turf’s products, including installation services and safe playground surfaces, you can achieve a stunning and functional outdoor area.
 As Scott Sachse shared, “They recently installed a putting green at our new home, and they did an exceptional job.
-Brock is extremely professional, timely, and responsive.
+Brock is extremely professional, timely, and responsive.”

 The central node represents the overall project, while the branches show the necessary tools and materials.
 Each item listed under the branches is crucial for a successful turf installation, helping you visualize what you need to gather.